lean-delivery/ansible-molecule-drivers/README.md

 They support scenarios for both Linux and Windows instances accessed through SSH or WinRM.

 Gitlab-runner with tag `aws` required to run these tests.

+## AZURE

+Azure driver playbooks are set to be used in Azure environment for molecule tests executed by gitlab-runner.

+They support scenarios for both Linux and Windows instances accessed through SSH or WinRM.

+Gitlab-runner with tag `azure` required to run these tests.

 ## WINRM (Deprecated)